nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ## Glossary

-* *User* - A person that is using or being track by PlanITarium
+* *User* - A person that is using or being track by PlanITarium.
-* *User Index* - The integer used to identify the user in PlanITarium
+* *User Index* - The integer used to identify the user in PlanITarium.
-* *Group* - Logically identifies each generation of users
+* *Group* - Logically identifies each generation of users.
-* *Group Index* - The integer used to identify the group in PlanITarium
+* *Group Index* - The integer used to identify the group in PlanITarium.
+* *Family* - The combined collection of all groups and users in PlaniTarium.
+* *Command* - Sequence of characters input by user to execute functions in PlanITarium.
+* *Delimiter* - Sequence of characters for specifying the boundary between separate areas of text.

 ---